Charlie8282/racesmiths/README.md

  First action as a *CM* is to add *drivers*.
 Once they have registered as a *NewUser* the *CM* can send them an invitation to the club.
 When they have accepted the invitation via the email that they regeistered with they move to the role of *driver*.

 Universal to all games with optional presets to add conditions that induce closer points and more compitetive racing.
 These options will include but not be limited to:
-- Qual and Race: Inputs available for a qualifying and race session
+- Qual and Race: Inputs available for a qualifying and race session.
+- Split Race: